Systemic lupus erythematosus

-A number of culprit drugs have been involved in the development of drug-induced lupus which is a similar but separate disease entity characterized by generation of anti-dsDNA and anti-histone antibodies and a more protracted disease course resolving with withdrawal of the causative medicine.
-Drugs include chlorpromazine, diltiazem, hydralazine, IFN-alpha, isoniazid, methyldopa, minocycline, penicillamine, procainamide, quinidine.
+A number of culprit drugs have been involved in the development of drug-induced lupus which is a similar but separate disease entity characterized by generation of anti-dsDNA and anti-histone antibodies and a more protracted disease course resolving with the withdrawal of the causative medicine.
+Drugs include chlorpromazine, diltiazem, hydralazine, IFN-alpha, isoniazid, methyldopa, minocycline, penicillamine, procainamide, and quinidine.

 TNF inhibitors can similarly induce autoantibodies in up to 70-80% of patients but rarely causes clinical lupus.

 Almost all patients with SLE have a positive ANA (NPV >99%).
-Approximately 85% (range 70-98%) of patients test positive for anti-dsDNA antibodies 11, which can also be used to monitor disease activity. ~20% of Caucasians and ~35% of Asians/blacks test positive for anti-Smith antibodies 12 which are highly specific for SLE and tend to indicate a more serious disease course with renal and CNS involvement.
+Approximately 85% (range 70-98%) of patients test positive for anti-dsDNA antibodies 11, which can also be used to monitor disease activity. ~20% of Caucasians and ~35% of Asians/Blacks test positive for anti-Smith antibodies 12 which are highly specific for SLE and tend to indicate a more serious disease course with renal and CNS involvement.
 Other antibodies (and associations) include anti-Ro (neonatal lupus, subacute cutaneous lupus, secondary Sjögren syndrome), anti-La (neonatal lupus, secondary Sjögren syndrome), anti-U1 RNP (myositis, secondary Raynaud phenomenon), anti-ribosomal P (neuropsychiatric manifestations).
 Low complement C3 and C4 levels are often seen, especially during flares and active disease.

-The diagnosis of SLE may be made be if four of eleven ACR (American College of Rheumatology) criteria are present, either serially or simultaneously 2.
+The diagnosis of SLE may be made if four of eleven ACR (American College of Rheumatology) criteria are present, either serially or simultaneously 2.
 These criteria were initially published in 1982 but were revised in 1997.

 - malar rash: fixed, flat or raised, occurs over malar eminences and tends to spare the nasolabial folds.